wmde/wikimedia.de_archived/README.md

 ## Side-Autoloading of JavaScript Assets

-For autoloading of JavaScript it is important, that files are named using lowercase and dashes to separate multiple
+For autoloading of JavaScript it is important, that files are named using camelCase:
-words:

 BAD:
-  - `assets/js/fooBar.js`
+  - `assets/js/foo-bar.js`
   - `assets/js/foo.bar.js`

 GOOD:
-  - `assets/js/foo-bar.js`
+  - `assets/js/fooBar.js`

 The following JavaScript scripts will always be loaded and bootstrap the application's JavaScript, thus must always be present: